 - The standard mark: a lion passant or walking lion with raised right forepaw, the mark for sterling silver.

 - The town mark: an anchor: the town mark of the Birmingham Assay Office.

-- The date letter: a "k" in a rectangular shield with curly base: the date letter of the Birmingham hallmarking year 1909 to 1910.
+- The date letter: a "k" in a rectangular surround with curly base: the date letter of the Birmingham hallmarking year 1909 to 1910.

-- The sponsor's mark: "W.E" in an oval shield, the registered mark of William Ehrhardt.
+- The sponsor's mark: "W.E" in an oval surround, the registered mark of William Ehrhardt.

 Examples of British hallmarks